vizanto/entangled-pages/lit/manual.md

 - `entangled.Annotate.Project` --- Includes a `project://source.md#42` directive in the annotation.
   This allows some editor plugins to easily jump from the source code to the relevant location in the Markdown.
 It has a major downside however: with every change line-numbers will change, leading to large commits, and frequent recompiles.
+To avoid the large commit probllem, Git can be configured with a `.gitattributes` filter to [strip the line numbers](https://github.com/entangled/entangled/pull/15#issuecomment-578096484) from diffs.

 ## Line directives
 The `lineDirectives` option gives a list of line-directive patterns.
 Some languages have compiler directives to point to original source locations.
 For example, in C, you can say `#LINE 42 "source.md"`, and the compiler will know to point the user to line 42 in `source.md`.
 Currently included are C, C++ and Haskell, but you can add your own style following the pattern here.
 You can append on this list using the `#` operator, the same way as we did with the `languages` entry.